Free delivery to a pickup point for orders over €50

 With the success of veganism, we are also seeing the development of protein powders of plant origin.

 Plant proteins can come from squash, soybeans, peas, or other seeds such as rice.
-In most cases, producers mix these different plant sources together to optimize the amino acid profile.
+In most cases, producers mix these different plant sources together to optimize the amino acid profile of the finished products.
+This is because a single plant source usually has an incomplete amino acid profile.

 These products are designed for anyone following a vegan diet.
 For many amateur sportsmen and women, vegetable proteins are attractive because of the "green" image associated with them.

-However, the amino acid profile once again leaves much to be desired, with less BCAA and EAA.
+However, the amino acid profile is once again lacking, with less BCAA and EAA compared to animal proteins, and even more so compared to whey.

-When it comes to plant-based proteins, it's vital to pay attention to the quality and sourcing of raw materials, to avoid GMO contamination for example.
+When turning to these plant-based proteins, it is essential to focus on the quality and sourcing of raw materials in order to avoid GMO contamination, for example.
+In general, the sources available on the market have the following characteristics:

 SourceComplete EAA*Digestibility (isolates/concentrates)Strengths (cautious wording)